loukad/intuno/README.md

 brew link --overwrite portaudio
 ```

-On macs, the `pyaudio` installation can sometimes fail because it cannot find the portaudio header and lib files.
+On Macs, the `pyaudio` installation can sometimes fail because it cannot find the portaudio header and lib files.
 To fix, find out where in your Homebrew path the files are and point the installer to them:

 ```
-pip3 install --global-option='build_ext' \
+pip install --global-option='build_ext' \
 --global-option='-L/opt/homebrew/Cellar/portaudio/19.7.0/lib' \
 --global-option='-I/opt/homebrew/Cellar/portaudio/19.7.0/include' pyaudio
 ```